 We saw that people who used the service and staff were engaged and involved.
-The provider carried out regular patient surveys to seek the views of patients about all areas of service delivery, and looked at the results to identify areas for improvement.
-A suggestion box for patient comments was also available in the waiting room.
+The provider had a system in place to seek the views of patients about all areas of service delivery, and carried out regular patient surveys, and looked at the results to identify areas for improvement.